CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

-CivicActions sets up the initial Site Manager account for LINCS; however, any subsequent client access and related approvals are managed by LINCS.
+The System Owner approves, and CivicActions Operations set up the initial Administrator account for LINCS.
+Subsequent client access and related approvals are managed by CivicActions Operations in collaboaration with the System Owner.